public documentation

 plot(net::HybridNetwork)

-Plot a network using R graphics.
+Plot a network with edges going from left to right and taxa (leaves) placed on the right, using R graphics.
 Optional arguments are listed below.

 lines forming the network: